 Her poetry has been nominated for a Pushcart Prize, received an Honorable Mention from the New Millennium Writing Competition, and received Special Merit from the New Women’s Voices Poetry Chapbook Contest.
 She has done poetry readings all over the country.

 From 1989 to 1993, Janine worked as editor-in-chief of Central New York Environment, a regional environmental publication.
-She has served on the executive council of the Association for the Study of Literature and the Environment (ASLE) where she is more recently a member of the Creative Caucus.
+She has served on the executive council of the Association for the Study of Literature and the Environment (ASLE) where she is co-founder of the Creative Caucus.
 Her interest in feminist and environmental issues informs much of what she writes.

 Janine has taught creative writing workshops for young children, for teenagers, and for adults.
 She's read her creative work at art museums, nature centers, coffee houses, academic conferences, bookstores, and bars.
 She's judged creative writing competitions for local events such as the NAACP Afro-Academic, Cultural, Technological, and Scientific Olympics in the Syracuse area high schools and for international competitions, such as the ASLE Environmental Creative Writing Book Award.